fgrosse/blink/README.md

     panic(err)
 }

-// make sure its closed when you are done defer led.Close()
+// disable all lights and close the device when you are done defer led.FadeOutClose()

 // fade to a full green in 500ms d := 500 * time.Millisecond